How To Avoid The Most Common Mistakes That Home Cooks Make

 Salt, but moreover, the type of salt you use in your cooking is critical to delicious food.
 One of the most common mistakes made by home cooks is using the wrong type of salt as well as improperly using salt in their cooking.

 Never use table salt.
 Simply put, this stuff is absolute crap.
 Most table salt is fine granule salt that is often infused with iodine, or called "iodized salt".
-Never cook with it, simply use it with some lemon to clean your cutting boards to use up anything you have leftover, then ever buy it again.
+Never cook with it, simply use it with some lemon to clean your cutting boards to use up anything you have leftover, never ever buy it again.

 Use the proper type of salt.
 There are several types of salt that you should be cooking with, and each one has its own purpose.
 Make sure that you use the right type of salt for your recipes.

 Your pasta water doesn't taste like the ocean.
 Whenever you're boiling pasta or blanching your farm-fresh vegetables, always add plenty of water to the pot.
 Then actually go ahead and taste the water.
 If it doesn't taste like you just swallowed a mouthful of the Pacific Ocean, it's truly not salty enough.
 Most of the salt that you add to the water will stay in the water after you've removed the ingredient from it.
 Under-salting your water results in bland food.

 Your food lacks depth of flavor because you don't use enough acid.